alexdlaird/pyngrok/README.md

 ## Contributing

 If you find issues, [report them on GitHub](https://github.com/alexdlaird/pyngrok/issues).
-Pull requests for fixes and features are also warmly welcomed.
+Pull requests for fixes and features are warmly welcomed.

 Be sure to review the [Contribution Guide](https://github.com/alexdlaird/pyngrok/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/alexdlaird/pyngrok/blob/master/CODE_OF_CONDUCT.md) before submitting issues